 Many members may be disappointed to note that the Croome Canteen does not feature as a venue.
 Unfortunately the National Trust has found an increase in the number of visitors who have complained because the canteen facilities are unavailable to them during our Talks.
 As a result we have been asked to make alternative arrangements and there will be more talks held at the Hanley Swan Memorial Hall this year.

 An admission fee of £2 (to include coffee/tea and biscuits) will be charged at each of the talks, except the AGM.
 At morning and evening meetings, refreshments will be served 30 MINUTES BEFORE the start of the meeting.
 At afternoon meetings, the refreshments will be served at the end of the talk.

 SATURDAY 8 February 2020 Powick 2.30pm (Refreshments to follow)

-Monday 9th April 2018 Hanley Swan 7.30pm
+MONDAY 6 April 2020 Hanley Swan 7.30pm (Refreshments 7.00pm

 An author and journalist who has also been involved in the auction world, Richard now spends his time writing articles for newspapers, magazines etc, and maintaining and enlarging his own manuscripts archive.
 In addition, Richard is an acknowledged authority on the life of Sir Edward Elgar and he regularly presents lectures at the Elgar Birthplace in Lower Broadheath.
 The subject for his talk to WMNTC is the collection of historical documents and autographs.
 Richard will explain how a good content letter or manuscript is one in which the writer either tells you something of great interest or significance about himself or a primary field of his endeavour, illustrates creativity in that field, or provides descriptions or information about an important event.
 It is the presence or otherwise that determines the value of old documents.

 There are no articles in this category.
 If subcategories display on this page, they may have articles.